Japan, US to share China worry as ministers meet in Tokyo - WTMJ

 Japan is in a delicate diplomatic situation because its economy, like those of other countries in the region, heavily depends on China.

 But Tokyo considers China’s escalating maritime activity in the region a security threat.
-Beijing has built militarized manmade islands in the South China Sea and is pressing its claim to virtually all of the sea’s key fisheries and waterways.
+Beijing has built manmade islands in the South China Sea and equipped them with military equipment and is pressing its claim to virtually all of the sea’s key fisheries and waterways.
 Japan is concerned about China’s claim to the Japanese-controlled Senkaku Islands, called Diaoyu in China, in the East China Sea and its increased activity in the disputed area.

-China has denied it is expansionist and said it is only defending its territorial rights.
+China has denied it is expansionist and has said it is only defending its territorial rights.

-On the Biden administration’s first Cabinet-level trip abroad, Blinken and Austin were expected to discuss the coronavirus pandemic and climate change, as well as the nuclear threat posed by North Korea and the situation in Myanmar after its military coup.

-Later Tuesday, the officials will talk with Japanese Prime Minister Yoshihide Suga, who is expected to visit Washington sometime in the first half of April to meet with Biden in person — becoming the first foreign leader to do so since Biden became president in January.
+Later Tuesday, the American officials met with Japanese Prime Minister Yoshihide Suga, who is expected to visit Washington sometime in the first half of April to meet with Biden in person — becoming the first foreign leader to do so since Biden became president in January.

-In a move meant to signal his intention for the United States to more strongly engage with the Asia-Pacific region, Biden on Friday held a first virtual summit of the leaders from Australia, Japan, India and the United States known as the “Quad” and emphasized Washington’s commitment to the region.
+In a move meant to signal his intention for the U.S. to more strongly engage with the Asia-Pacific region, Biden on Friday held a first virtual summit of the leaders from Australia, Japan, India and the United States, a grouping known as the “Quad,” and emphasized Washington’s commitment to the region.

-Blinken and Austin on Wednesday will head to South Korea, another key regional ally.
-North Korea and its nuclear ambitions will be a focus of those talks.

-Blinken will meet senior Chinese officials in Anchorage, Alaska, on their way back to Washington.
-Austin will go from Seoul to New Delhi for meetings with Indian leaders.

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi